lowkeyarhan/IMDB-clone/README.md

 - ✅ Resolved buffering and playback issues (partially).
 - ✅ Refactored codebase for better readability and debugging.
 - ✅ Added **4K HDR (HLG/HDR10)** streaming capability for newer content.
+- ✅ Added favicon.
+- ✅ Fixed an issue where the website crashes after loading on any page other than home.
+- ✅ Improved the search bar working, now resets and collapses automatically when clicking on any movie card in the search page.
+- ✅ Fixed an issue with the seasons sidebar clipping off.

 ---